aai-institute/beyond-jupyter/oop-essentials/01-oop-primer/README.md

  - The base class provides a type bound which straightforwardly enables discovery of potential implementations: The type's class hierarchy immediately provides us with possible options.
  - Objects have representations which can more readily be logged and stored.
  - Objects can straightforwardly parametrise their behaviour through attributes,
-   which alleviates the need for cumbersome currying (e.g. through `lambda` functions or `functools.partial`).
+   which is more user-friendly than requiring function currying (e.g. through `lambda` functions or `functools.partial`).
  - Type relationships are explicit (in contrast to duck typing concepts such as `Protocol`).

  Many of the above points will become clear if we look at concrete examples,